DanilDidenko/ABSoftTest/README.md

 javax.mail

-### Steps to clone execute the tests
+### Steps to clone execute the test:
-1. Clone this reposytory to your PC
+1. Clone this repository to your PC;
-2. Open ABSoftTest
+2. Open ABSoftTest;
-3. Put your gmail credentionals into src/test/resources/test.properties file (notice that you have to allow less secure apps to interact with this account)
+3. Put your gmail credentionals into src/test/resources/test.properties file;
+    (notice that you have to allow less secure apps to interact with this account);
-4. Using cmd run folowing command
+4. Using cmd run folowing command:
 ```
 cd ABSoftTest
 mvn clean test